RushikaBattu/portfolio-projects/power-bi/ecommerce-analysis-in-powerbi/README.md

 ### **Ecommerce Analysis in Power BI –**

-•	Explored and cleansed real-world ecommerce data, using Power Query for data modeling and customer and order metric creation.
+•	Explored and cleansed ecommerce data, using Power Query for data modeling and customer and order metric creation.

 •	Developed ecommerce metrics, created sales maps, and performed what-if analyses on shipping costs using DAX.